Animal-borne bomb attacks

 Animal-borne bomb attacks are the use of animals as delivery systems for explosives.
 The explosives are strapped to a pack animal such as a horse, mule or donkey.
 The pack animal may be set off in a crowd.

-Projects of bat bombs, dog bombs, and pigeon bombs, have also been studied.
+Projects of bat bombs, dog bombs, and pigeon bombs have also been studied.

 Incidents

 Afghanistan

 In 2009, Taliban insurgents strapped an improvised explosive device to a donkey and let the donkey loose a short way from a camp of the British Armed Forces in Helmand Province.

 In April 2013, in Kabul, a bomb attached to a donkey blew up in front of a police security post, killing a policeman and wounding three civilians.
 A government spokesman claimed insurgents were challenging the competence of the Afghan government prior to the 2014 withdrawal of the U.S. military.

 Iraq

 On 21 November 2003, eight rockets were fired from donkey carts at the Iraqi oil ministry and two hotels in downtown Baghdad, injuring one man and causing some damage.

 In 2004, a donkey in Ramadi was loaded with explosives and set off towards a US-run checkpoint.
 It exploded before it was able to injure or kill anyone.
 The incident, along with a number of similar incidents involving dogs, fueled fears of terrorist practices of using living animals as weapons, a change from an older practice of using the bodies of dead animals to hold explosives.
-The use of improvised explosive devices concealed in animal's carcasses was also a common practice among the Iraqi Insurgency.
+The use of improvised explosive devices concealed in animals' carcasses was also a common practice among the Iraqi Insurgency.